top of page

 But it’s more than a literary reference.
 It’s a reminder that we do need to make “much ado” about the learning process — focusing on each student’s needs, building skills, and helping them feel clear, confident, and ready to succeed in English.

-I love this subject, and I know that with the right support, your child can too.
+I love this subject, and I know that with the right guidance, students can learn to feel confident and capable in English.